 (See Main Article: Was Richard Nixon Impeached?)

 Richard Nixon was never impeached, not because there were no impeachment proceedings against him, but because he resigned the presidency at the near-certain prospect of losing the impeachment vote and being removed from office.
-Nixon served as president of America between 1969 and 1974 and was, to date, the only president to ever resign from office.
+Nixon served as president of America between 1969 and 1974 and was, to date, the only president in American history to ever resign from office.

 (See Main Article: The Cold War: Causes, Major Events, and How it Ended)